Pivotal Tracker Review

 Pivotal Tracker’s Free Plan costs $0/month and includes:

-- Two projects
+- Up to five projects

 - Unlimited file storage